OpenRobotLab/PointLLM/README.md

 └── PointLLM_complex_instruction_70K.json
 ```
 4. Note, the `PointLLM_brief_description_660K_filtered.json` is filtered from `PointLLM_brief_description_660K.json` by removing the 3000 objects we reserved as the validation set.
 If you want to reproduce the results in our paper, you should use the `PointLLM_brief_description_660K_filtered.json` for training.
 The `PointLLM_complex_instruction_70K.json` contains objects from the training set.
+5. If you want to generate the complex instructions by yourself, please refer to our paper for other details.
+The system prompt is at `pointllm/data/data_generation/system_prompt_gpt4_0613.txt`.

 #### Evaluation Data
 1. Download the referencing GT `PointLLM_brief_description_val_200_GT.json` we use for the benchmarks on Objaverse dataset [here](https://huggingface.co/datasets/RunsenXu/PointLLM/blob/main/PointLLM_brief_description_val_200_GT.json), and put it in `PointLLM/data/anno_data`.
 We also provide the 3000 object ids we filter during training [here](https://huggingface.co/datasets/RunsenXu/PointLLM/blob/main/val_object_ids_3000.txt).